Unity-Technologies/NativeRenderingPlugin/NativeRenderingPlugin/README.md

 Unity version required: **5.4** _(might work in earlier versions, not tested)_.

-The plugin itself does only two things:
+The plugin itself does very few things:

+* **Demonstrates basic plumbing**.
+How to initialize the graphics API, and how calls from Unity into plugin are made.
-* Draws a colored rotating triangle in the middle of the screen.
+* **Draws a triangle**.
+A single colored rotating triangle in the middle of the screen.
+For each backend API, this shows bare basics of how to setup vertex data, setup some shaders or render states, and do a draw call.
-* Changes texture data of a Unity texture each frame, with an animated "plasma" pattern.
+* **Changes Unity texture data**.
+Unity side passes a texture into the plugin, and the code changes the pixels of it each frame, with an animated "plasma" pattern.
+This demonstrates how to work with [Texture.GetNativeTexturePtr](http://docs.unity3d.com/ScriptReference/Texture.GetNativeTexturePtr.html).

 Native code rendering is implemented for several platforms and graphics APIs: